 What then, asks Herr Gruppe in conclusion, is the future sphere of Philosophy?
 It must renounce metaphysics: it must renounce the ambitious attempt to form a theory of the universe, to know things in their causes and first principles.
-But in its function of determining logic or method, it is still the centre and heart of human knowledge, and it has to apply this method to the investigation of Psychology, with its subordinate department Esthetics; to Ethics; and to the principles of Jurisprudence.
-A sufficient
+But in its function of determining logic or method, it is still the centre and heart of human knowledge, and it has to apply this method to the investigation of Psychology, with its subordinate department Asthetics; to Ethics; and to the principles of Jurisprudence.
+A sufficient task !

-These are rather abstruse subjects to enter on in a short space, but we have at least been able to present one point of interest to our readers, in the lead, not indeed to heaven, but to an eminence whence we may see very bright and blessed things on earth.
+These are rather abstruse subjects to enter on in a short space, but we have at least been able to present one point of interest to our readers, in the fact that a German professor of philosophy renounces the attempt to climb to heaven by the rainbow bridge of "the high priori road," and is content humbly to use his muscles in treading the uphill à posteriori path which will lead, not indeed to heaven, but to an eminence whence we may see very bright and blessed things on earth.